Choquequirao to Machupicchu 8D 7N Challenge

 Yanama - Totora

-We continue from Yanama up through the valley towards the highest point of the tour, The Yanama Pass in 4500 m.a.s.l.
-On the way we have a good view of the snow capped Sacsarayoc.
-Once again we have the chance to see condors, and this mornings smooth climb bring us through new landscapes- especially the wet grass fields under the snowline that distinguish from everything else seen on the tour.
-In the pass we might walk in snow, and the descent is a long foggy hike through grassy fields- and bush areas and crossing small wood/dirt bridges on the way towards the community of Totora, where we spend the night.
+We continue from Yanama through the valley to the highest point of the trek, the Yanama Pass at 4500 meters above sea level.
+On the way we have a good view of the snow-capped Sacsarayoc.
+Once again, we have the opportunity to see condors, and this gentle morning climb takes us through new landscapes, especially the wet grass fields below the snow line that distinguish it from everything else we see on the trail.
+At the pass we might walk in the snow, and the descent is a long foggy hike through grassy fields and bush areas and crossing small wooden/earthen bridges on the way to the community of Totora, where we spend the night.

 Day 07

-We now walk the about 2000 meters down through the changing vegetations to the warmer camp in the village of La Playa.
+We now walk about 2000 meters down through the changing vegetation to the warmer camp in the village of La Playa.
 Approx. 7 hours walking.
-On the way we see small waterfalls and get a refreshing natural bath.
-The area also has a big variation of bird life and it is now obvious that the climate and vegetations have changed totally, and now we see plants recognizable from the living rooms in Europe and several types of orchids.
-The Playa is the biggest village on the way, where we can find some small shops to buy snack etc. In this area we can see small plantations of coffee and bananas and then we take public transportatiion to the Hydrolectrica and then we walk for about 2 hour more to get to Aguas Calientes town where we going to stay in a nice hostal with hot shower , is recommended to go to the natural hotspring in here.
+On the way we see small waterfalls and take a refreshing natural bath.
+The area also has a great variation of bird life and it is now obvious that the climate and vegetation have changed completely, and we now see recognizable plants in the living rooms of Europe and various types of orchids.

 Day 08